jeff-hykin/Griffen/README.md

 # Griffin
-An easy way to make apps (Project is in development)
+An easy way to make apps.
+Project is functional but in Alpha stages of development.

 # Install with